walmartlabs/lacinia/docs/tutorial/component.rst

 .. [#vid] Sandra provides a really good explanation of Component in their `Clojure/West 2014 talk <https://www.youtube.com/watch?v=13cmHf_kt-Q&t=1106s>`_.

 .. [#test] We've been sloppy so far, in that we haven't even thought about testing.
-That will change shortly.
+That will change later in the tutorial.

 .. [#clear] You might be tempted to use a ``dissoc`` here, but if you ``dissoc`` a declared key of a record, the result is an ordinary map, which can break tests that rely on repeatedly starting and stopping the system.

 .. [#system] This is just one approach; another would be to provide a function that ``assoc``-ed the component into the system map.